Eva Evdokimova: Early life

-Born in Geneva, Switzerland to Evdokim Evdokimov, a stateless Bulgarian-American father (1919-2008), and American mother, Thora Mary Hatten (1914-1991).
+Born in Geneva, Switzerland, to Evdokim Evdokimov, a stateless Bulgarian-American father (1919-2008), and American mother, Thora Mary Hatten (1914–1991).
 Evdokimova, an American citizen from birth, began her ballet studies as a child in Munich.
 She later attended the Royal Ballet School in London, where she studied for several years under the direction of Maria Fay.
 In 1966, she became the first non-Danish dancer to join the Royal Danish Ballet, where she continued her studies under Vera Volkova.

 Career

-She graduated into the Berlin Opera Ballet in 1969, where she danced her first Giselle in 1971.
+In 1969, she graduated into the Berlin Opera Ballet, where she danced her first Giselle in 1971.
 She was promoted to prima ballerina in 1973, a position she held for 12 years.
 For many years she was also the leading ballerina of the London Festival Ballet (now English National Ballet), where she was chosen by Rudolf Nureyev to dance the first Princess Aurora in his production of The Sleeping Beauty with the company in 1975.

 Throughout her career, she danced with virtually every major international ballet company including the Kirov Ballet, where she was coached by Natalia Dudinskaya, the American Ballet Theatre, and the Paris Opera Ballet.
 She was frequently paired with Nureyev.
-Their partnership lasted over fifteen years and they performed hundreds of times together.
+Their partnership lasted more than 15 years and they performed hundreds of times together.

-After a performance with the Kirov Ballet she was awarded the title "Prima Ballerina Assoluta."
+After a performance with the Kirov Ballet, she was awarded the title "Prima Ballerina Assoluta."
 Subsequently, she was billed that way internationally.
 In addition to her interpretations of the tragic heroines of the Romantic era, namely Giselle and La Sylphide, her repertoire encompassed about 150 roles ranging from classical to contemporary works.
 The last dance created for her (by choreographer Henning Rübsam) in 2002, prompted New York Times critic Jennifer Dunning to comment, "Both the solo and her performance were celebrations of the kind of artistry that comes only with maturity and experience."

 The first American to win any international ballet competition, Evdokimova won the Varna International Ballet Competition in 1970.
 She was awarded the charter Ulanova Prize in 2005 for "selfless dedication to the art of dance".

-In New York she studied acting at HB Studio.
+In New York, she studied acting at HB Studio.